puppetlabs/puppet-docs/source/puppet/4.1/reference/dirs_modulepath.markdown

 ### Configuring the Modulepath

 * If you are not using environments, you can directly configure the modulepath with [the `modulepath` setting][modulepath_setting].
 This should generally be set in the `[main]` section of puppet.conf, so it can be used by all commands and services.
-* If you are using [directory environments][], the first element of the modulepath will always be the active environment's `modules` directory.
+* If you are using [environments][], the first element of the modulepath will always be the active environment's `modules` directory.
 However, you can configure global module directories with the `basemodulepath` setting (see above).
 This should generally be set in the `[main]` section of puppet.conf.
-* If you are using [environment config sections][], you can set `modulepath` in each environment's section of puppet.conf.
-If that setting is absent in a given environment, Puppet will fall back to the global value of the `modulepath` setting.
-* If you are using [dynamic environments][], you can set the `modulepath` setting in `[main]` and use the `$environment` variable in some of the directory names.

 ## Loading Content from Modules